Magicolo/LibPd4UnityTools/README.md

 ================

-Set of tools to facilitate the communication between LibPd and the Unity game engine.
+Set of tools to facilitate the communication between LibPd and the Unity game engine based on the LibPd4Unity project by Patrick Sebastien (https://github.com/patricksebastien/libpd4unity).

 ---PDPlayer---